 He asked a multitude of questions during our conversation and seemed to have a genuine hunger to know more about God.
 After explaining the gospel to him in detail, I prayed with him and asked God to reveal Himself to Drew.
 Never being one to push a person into making a decision, I suggested that he think about these things and maybe tonight in his hotel room he could invite Jesus into his heart.
 Again he shocked me by saying; “I want to do that right now, and besides wouldn’t it be better to do it at 35,000 feet.
 I mean we are closer to God right now.”
 So we held hands and he had a short but earnest prayer.
 He said, “God I really want to be your son, would you let Jesus give me His life?”
 He may have said a few other things but these are the words that stuck with me.

 After we landed and collected our luggage, I never saw him again.
-I did get two email’s and picture of he and his wife who he said had also received Jesus.
+I did get two email’s and a picture of he and his wife who he said had also recently received Jesus.
 I never found out which company he chose but that is a minor part to this story.
 That was just the means that God used for him to open his heart to Jesus, and I am looking forward to meeting him again in heaven.